AllenInstitute/swdb_2023/databook/microns-em/skeletons.md

 * nrn.anno : A table of annotation dataframes and associated metadata that links them to specific vertices in the mesh and skeleton.

 ## Meshwork nrn.mesh vs nrn.skeleton
 Skeletons are "tree-like", where every vertex (except the root vertex) has a single parent that is closer to the root than it, and any number of child vertices.
-Because of this, for a skeleton there are well-defined directions "away from root" and "towards root".
-A few types of vertices have special names:
+Because of this, for a skeleton there are well-defined directions "away from root" and "towards root" and few types of vertices have special names:

 Branch point: vertices with two or more children, where a neuronal process splits.
 End point: vertices with no childen, where a neuronal process ends.
 Root point: The one vertex with no parent node.
 By convention, we typically set the root vertex at the cell body, so these are equivalent to "away from soma" and "towards soma".
 Segment: A collection of vertices along an unbranched region, between one branch point and the next end point or branch point downstream.
 Meshes are arbitrary collections of vertices and edges, but do not have a notion of "parent" or "child" "branch point" or "end point".
 Here, this means the "mesh" used here includes a vertex for every level 2 chunk, even where it is thick like at a cell body or very thick dendrite.
 However, by default this means that there is not always a well-defined notion of parent or child nodes, or towards or away from root.

+In contrast "Meshes" (really, graphs of connected vertices) do not have a unique "inward" and "outward" direction.
+For the sake of rapid skeletonization, the "meshes" we use here are really the graph of level 2 vertices as described above.
+These aren't a mesh in the visualization sense of the section on [downloading Meshes](em:meshes), but have the same data representation.

 To handle this, the meshwork object associates each mesh vertices with a single nearby skeleton vertex, and each skeleton vertex is associated with one or more mesh vertices.
 By representing data this way, annotations like synapses can be directly associated with a mesh vertex (because synapses can be anywhere on the object) and then mapped to the skeleton in order to enjoy the topological benefits of the skeleton representation.